billjohnston/lambda-layer-sharp/README.md

 # lambda-layer-sharp

+Forked from https://github.com/andrhamm/lambda-layer-sharp to update node and sharp version.

 In order to use the [Sharp](https://github.com/lovell/sharp) package in a Lambda, it must be [compiled specially](http://sharp.pixelplumbing.com/en/stable/install/#aws-lambda) for the Lambda environment.
 We use a Lambda Layer to avoid conflicts with the node_modules for local development.